ingo/ingo.github.io/_recipes/tutti_frutti.md

 time: 1 year
 title: Tutti Frutti
 ---

+A year-long process of fermenting your own brandied fruits results in a delicious, magical elixir.
 Tutti Frutti, a magical elixir, is a tradition in our family, always served with dessert after a weekend noonday meal.
 This was served to adults only, usually followed by a long nap.
 My grandmother and aunts spoke about it with reverence, in hushed tones.
 There was a mystique about Tutti Frutti that I never understood until I found the recipe in an old letter.
 Having inherited the family Tutti Frutti crock I decided to make it.
 The delicious tastes and smells that evolved from that crock over the year of fermenting were indeed sublime.

 ### Ingredients